ARRL Sacramento Valley Section

 Section Appointments:

-Carl First, N6CKV, is newly appointed ARES District 3 District Emergency Coordinator replacing Mike Meighan, KD6ILC, who passed away on March 12.
+Carl First, N6CKV, is current ARES District 3 District Emergency Coordinator replacing Mike Meighan, KD6ILC, who passed away on March 12.

 James Goldstene, AE6JG, has been appointed as ARRL Sacramento Valley Affiliated Club Coordinator.
 Our Section Amateur Radio Clubs should contact James at AE6JG@arrl.net for club resources.
 Thanks to Max Soucia, N1KGS, for his past service in this position.